AI-Messiah/AndyMinimalScript/README.md

 && logical and.
 || logical or.

-*= /= \= += -= = assignment operators multiply, devide, float modular, add, subtract, direct all of these must be done with variables.
+*= /= \= += -= = assignment operators multiply, divide, float modular, add, subtract, direct all of these must be done with variables.

 While, if and else statements use brackets { }

-labels have a colin after them.
+labels have a colon after them.

-Remarks are indicated by a pound sign which is eaten before lines are processed otherwise it would cause an error, becuase the pound sign indicates nodes.
+Remarks are indicated by a pound sign which is eaten before lines are processed otherwise it would cause an error, because the pound sign indicates nodes.

 External functions can have zero or more than one argument.
 These are seperated by commas